 1. LOCKHEED CONSTELLATION

 If a picture is worth a thousand words, the photo above speaks volumes.
 From the graceful porpoise-like shape to the iconic triple-tail, the Constellation is simply the most gorgeous airliner ever built.
 Introduced in 1943, the pressurized "Connie" quickly became the "Queen of the Skies", a symbol of elegance and technological advancement.
 The basic design was continually improved and refined and various models were produced until the end of production in 1958.
 Only two examples are currently in airworthy condition, but the Constellation remains an enduring legend.

 This was a fun list to compile but of course there were a lot of favorites that had to be left out.
 Some of the runners-up that deserve mention: the L-1011, Boeing 727, Douglas DC-7, Douglas DC-8, the 707, the list goes on.
 Share some of your faves on the blog page HERE.

-If you would like to share photos, scans, stories or additional information about any of the airlines, airports or aircraft on this site, please contact me, David Henderson, using the mail icon below.
+If you would like to contribute photos, scans, stories or additional information about any of the airlines, airports or aircraft on this site, please contact me, David Henderson, using the mail icon above.
 Help preserve the colorful history of aviation in Florida and Georgia!